dialog-semiconductor/BLE_SDK6_examples/LPCCSE-82-MCube-Accel-MC36xx/Readme.md

 ### Hardware configuration

-The current example focuses on the implementation of Accel connected via I2C and sending sensor data over BLE notifications.
-For SPI interface implementation refer to MC3672 Quick Start Guide which is dedicated for Aurdino demonstration or mCube-MC36XX-Programming Guide for general platforms.
+The current example focuses on the implementation of Accel connected via I2C and sending sensor data over BLE notifications using the DA14585 & MC3672.
+For SPI interface implementation refer to [MC3672 Quick Start Guide](https://mcubemems.com/wp-content/uploads/2018/05/MC3672-Quick-Start-Guide-APS-045-0017v1.2.pdf) which demos the MC3672 Aurdino implementation or [mCube-MC36XX-Programming Guide](https://github.com/mcubemems/Accelerometer_mc36xx_mcu_driver/blob/master/MC36XX_MCU_3.1.0/mCube%20-%20MC36XX%20-%20Programming%20Guide%20%20v1.1.1.pdf) for general platforms.

 **Note:** Both the SPI and I2C interfaces cannot be active at the same time as the clock (SCK) and data (SDA) are shared between the two protocols.

-- This SW example runs on The DA14585/DA14586 Bluetooth Smart SoC devices.
+- This SW example runs on The [DA14585/DA14586](https://www.dialog-semiconductor.com/products/connectivity/bluetooth-low-energy/smartbond-da14585-and-da14586) Bluetooth Smart SoC devices.
 - The Basic or Pro Development kit is needed for this example.
-- Connect the SCL pin of the EV3672A to pin 1-0 of the development board.
+- Connect the SCL pin of the [EV3672A](https://mcubemems.com/product/mc3672-3-axis-accelerometer) to pin 1-0 of the development board.
-- Connect the SDA pin of the EV3672A to pin 1-2 of the development board.
+- Connect the SDA pin of the [EV3672A](https://mcubemems.com/product/mc3672-3-axis-accelerometer) to pin 1-2 of the development board.
 - These pins are defined in the m_drv_interface.h file

 <p align="center">